everdrone/react-native-squircle-view/README.md

 ## Props

-- `interpolatePath` : `bool` : Interpolates the corner shape from super elliptical to circular.
+- `interpolatePath` `bool`: Interpolates the corner shape from super elliptical to circular.
+Defaults to `true`

 ![interpolatePath](.github/interpolatePath.gif)